christian-mv/FreeNoiseMap-FNM/README.md

 # FNM

-Multi-platform, free environmental noise modelling software targeting the main desktop and mobile operating systems:
+Multi-platform, free environmental noise modelling software targeting the main desktop and mobile operating systems.

+In the first stage of FNM intends to implement the standard ISO 9613 and its user graphic interface integrating web map services such as google maps and openstreet maps.

+For the second stage, the European calculation method CNOSSOS-EU will be the goal as well as support for GIS and CAD files formats DXF and SHP.

 FNM on Linux (Debian and ubuntu):